 Speaking of Seed rounds, Sparkle, a digital bank, has closed a $3.1 million seed round to scale its operation.
 This takes the company's total funding to $5.1 million thanks to a $2 million pre-seed round and the latest series A funding.

 Sparkle Series A round is a deviation from the norm.
-Unlike most seed rounds for most startups in Nigeria, where foreign investors dominate, Sparkle series A round consists of investors from Nigeria alone.
+Unlike most seed rounds for startups in Nigeria, where foreign investors dominate, Sparkle series A round consists of investors from Nigeria alone.

 Leadway Assurance led the round with Trium Network and a few unnamed high-net-worth individuals also being a part of this round.